ian-1/CV/README.md

 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |
 [Portfolio](https://www.walton.one)

+I have enjoyed coding since learning how to program in **BASIC** on a school BBC Micro Acorn computer.
+Since then, I have taught myself Python, Ruby, JavaScript....

 Started programming at age eight in **BASIC**, then **QBasic**.
 At university I followed another of my passions to study **Astrophysics** at the **University of Bristol** (during. this time I still managed to shoehorn in some programming - my **Masters** final year research project automated detection of variable stars using STILTS in **Java**).
 My professional life since took me in a different direction, I trained in **Surveying** joining **Jones Lang LaSalle** and later progressing onto running my own small property company.
 During this time my main exposure to coding was building a property **website** for my company using **HTML** and **CSS**.

 A year ago with the onset of the lock down and with major changes in my life (both getting married and more recently the birth of my son) I have picked up again on my passion for programming.
 I have built a number of built desktop applications using tkinter in **Python** and am currently part way through **Makers Academy** course learning **full stack development** (includes **Ruby** & **JavaScript**).